MrMiner-org/TheMinerzCoin/src/leveldb/doc/log_format.md

 bytes of user data) to fill up the trailing seven bytes of the block and then emit all of the user data in subsequent blocks.

- types may be added in the future.
+More types may be added in the future.
 Some Readers may skip record types they do not understand, others may report that some data was skipped.

     FULL == 1